Cinderpe1t/TBS_Robotics_Send_and_Receive_Data_Through_Network/README.md

 - Wired Ethernet is another good option, in case wireless connection is questionable
 ## Understand the network setup
 - Join the TBS_Robotics network with your laptop and microcontrollers
-- Find out your IP addresses at laptop or microcontroller
+- Find out your IP addresses at laptop or microcontroller with `ifconfig`
 ```
 (base) Apex-penguin:~ akim$ ifconfig
 lo0: flags=8049<UP,LOOPBACK,RUNNING,MULTICAST> mtu 16384